Ultimate Richmond Real Estate Investing Guide for 2026

 Housing

-The city of Richmond has a median home market worth of , the state has a median home value of , at the same time that the figure recorded throughout the nation is .
+The city of Richmond has a median home value of , the total state has a median market worth of , at the same time that the figure recorded throughout the nation is .

 In the rental market, the median gross rent in Richmond is .
-The state’s median is , and the median gross rent across the country is .
+Median gross rent throughout the state is , with a national gross median of .

-The rate of occupied houses and apartments in Richmond is , and the percentage of unused homes and multi-family units is .
+The percentage of occupied homes and apartments in Richmond is , and the percentage of unused houses and multi-family units is .

 Richmond Rent & Ownership